devatengit/on-premises-mariadb-agent/README.md

 sudo docker-compose pause
 ```

-command in your terminal.
+ &nbsp; command in your terminal.
 It will stop your application.

 6. If you want to resume the stopped containers, type